 Stiefvater, Maggie.
-The Raven Cycle, Book 3: Blue Lily, Lily Blue.
-New York: Scholastic, 2015.
-First published 2014.
+The Raven Cycle, Book 4: The Raven King.
+New York: Scholastic, 2018.
+First published 2017.

 This review is not endorsed by Maggie Stiefvater or Scholastic, Inc. It is an independent, honest review by a reader.